23 Jul Is Coffee Good For Weight Loss?

 Organic coffee ensures you’re avoiding pesticide exposure.
 Not only better for your own health, but also for the health of the environment.
-I have it on good authority that Waitrose Organic Coffee is a winner.
+Exhale‘s organic, antioxidant rich coffee is a popular choice amongst the health community.
 Grabbing a coffee on the go?
 All Pret coffee is organic.

 Partial to a chocolatey topping?
 Then ditch the cocoa and choose a healthier version.
 Despite their similar names, there’s a big difference between cocoa and cacao.
 Cocoa powder is usually highly processed, devoid of nutrients and contains plenty of added sugar.
 Cacao on the other hand is a pure form of chocolate which is very close to it’s natural state.
 It contains no added sugar, provides a number of health benefits and is a good source of iron.

 We’ve all heard quite enough about how bad sugar is for us.
 If you’re still hooked on a sweet coffee fix, try a healthier sweetener.
 Stevia and xylitol are more natural sweeteners.
 They’re now widely available at supermarkets and Starbucks provides stevia in sachets alongside the standard sugar options.